 On the day of completion the parties will typically meet in person or agree to complete the documentation over the phone and the vendor and purchaser will need to make proper arrangements to ensure a smooth transition of the business (i.e. by preparing bank mandates if necessary, transferring any intellectual property, handing over keys and passwords, etc).
 It is not unusual for the vendor to agree to stay on after the business sale for a limited time to ensure any practicalities of the transition can be dealt with efficiently and in the proper manner.

 Regardless of how many businesses you have purchased or sold, or if this is your first time, seeking professional advice from a specialist business law Solicitor will make the difference between a successful transaction, and one that risks costing both parties dearly in terms of time, money, and stress.
 Before committing to buying a business, the prospective purchaser should do as much due diligence and information gathering as possible.
 This research will pay dividends, as it enables you to ask the correct questions up front and find a business which is going to meet your commercial ambitions.
 And most importantly, take your time.
 Ignore the pressure to commit to a deal, because ultimately, doing so when you are not ready could cost you your livelihood.
 After all, remember, ‘only fools rush in’.

 Please note, this article does not constitute legal advice.

 Hart Reade Solicitors are a full-service law firm with offices in offices in Eastbourne, Hailsham, Polegate and Meads.
-We hold a both a Lexcel and Conveyancing Quality Accreditation from the Law Society of England and Wales, as well as being an ALEP member.
+We hold a both a Lexcel and Conveyancing Quality Accreditation from the Law Society of England and Wales.
 To make an appointment with one of our business law Solicitors, please phone our office on 01323 727 321.